cran-task-views/OfficialStatistics/OfficialStatistics.md

     a calibrated bootstrap optimized for complex surveys and error estimation based on it.
 - `r pkg("inca")` performs calibration weighting with integer weights.
+- `r pkg("jointCalib")` performs a joint calibration of totals and quantiles.

 ### 4.2 Editing (including outlier detection)